 The new 2023 Toyota Highlander will likely hit roads in late Summer/early Fall 2022.
 It will be available at Toyota dealerships throughout the United States and in select international markets.
 The Highlander is built at the Toyota Manufacturing Motor Manufacturing plant in Princeton, Indiana, alongside the Sequoia SUV and the Sienna minivan.

-How much does the 2023 Toyota Highlander cost?
+How much is the 2023 Toyota Highlander?

 2023 Highlander specs: New turbocharged engine, fuel economy, and towing capacity